rossetti/RossettiArenaBook/docs/04-Chapter4.md

 Using streams to control the randomness will allow us to better implement a variance reduction technique called common random numbers when we make comparisons between system configurations.
 This will be discussed in Section \@ref(ch4:StatIssuesTwoSystems).

+\BeginKnitrBlock{rmdnote}
-\BeginKnitrBlock{rmdnote}<div class="rmdnote">If the simulation uses the same underlying pseudo-random numbers, **how come my simulation results are sometimes unexpectedly different?**.
+If the simulation uses the same underlying pseudo-random numbers, **how come my simulation results are sometimes unexpectedly different?**.
 Sometimes by changing the order of modules you change the sequence of random numbers that are assigned to various things that happen in the model (e.g. entity attribute, service times, paths taken, etc.).
 Now, the result can sometimes be radically different if different random numbers are used for different purposes.
-By using streams dedicated to different random processes, you reduce this possibility and increase the likelihood that two models that have different configurations will have differences due to the change and not due to the random numbers used.</div>\EndKnitrBlock{rmdnote}
+By using streams dedicated to different random processes, you reduce this possibility and increase the likelihood that two models that have different configurations will have differences due to the change and not due to the random numbers used.
+\EndKnitrBlock{rmdnote}

 Further details about how to generate random numbers and random variates are provided in Appendix \@ref(app:rnrv).
 The next section presents the pseudo-code for the revised STEM Mixer example.